derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 </figure>

 Do you see what has happened?
-By price-fixing the cost of providing security (running a node) and driving the cost of using that security (transacting) up, our developers have killed the average person’s and business's incentive to run a Bitcoin node.
+By price-fixing the cost of providing security (running a node) and driving up the cost of using that security (transacting), our developers have killed the average person’s and business's incentive to run a Bitcoin node.
 And they did all of this in order to keep the cost of running a node low so that more people could run them!

 ## Fourth order effects